 With characters ranging from the desperate to the obsessive to the wildly comic, Mark Anthony Jarman's 19 Knives employs dazzling linguistic verve and staggering metaphoric powers in every sentence.
 But Jarman doesn't just write about people, he puts us in their skin so that we feel their frailty and courage.
 No other contemporary Canadian short-story writer slices up the imaginative excitement, cultural hybridity, and Joycean play of language we see in 19 Knives.
 With one of the stories shortlisted for the U.S.'s prestigious O. Henry Prize and several others having won prizes or been published in magazines and journals across North America, this collection brings a major fiction writer to the fore.

-Winner of the ReLit Awards - Fiction 2001
+- Winner ReLit Awards - Fiction, 2001